 |Total Hours 56|

-The joint MD/MHSA degree program prepares students to enter careers as physician executives or to provide administrative support for their medical practice.
+The dual MD/MHSA program prepares students to enter careers as physician executives or to provide administrative support for their medical practice.
 As the health care environment becomes more complex and competitive, administrative skills can be extremely important to individuals starting careers in medicine or those seeking to enhance their current careers.
-The MSHA portion of the curriculum combines social science and business content in the context of health care and prepares students for management and executive positions in health care organizations.
-Students complete requirements for the MD degree as specified by the School of Medicine.
-MD programs are described in the School of Medicine Catalog.
-Both programs can be completed in 5 years.
-Students must be admitted to each program to pursue the joint degree.
+The MHSA portion of the curriculum combines social science and business content in the context of health care and prepares students for management and executive positions in health care organizations.
+Students complete all requirements for the MD degree as specified by the School of Medicine.
+The MD program is described in the School of Medicine Catalog.
+The MD/MHSA can be completed in 5 years.
+Students must be admitted to each program to pursue the dual degree.